 - (b) General prohibition.
 Except as provided in subs.
 (6) to (9), no person may hunt or shoot any game species for which an open season is prescribed on any day during the open season before the a.m. times or after the p.m. times established in sub.
 (5). - (5) HUNTING HOURS.
-Hunting hours for bear, archery deer, crossbow deer, deer with firearms, elk and small game are 30 minutes before sunrise through 20 minutes after sunset.
-Hunting hours for migratory game birds are 30 minutes before sunrise to sunset.
-All waterfowl hunting starts at 9:00 a.m. on the first day of the duck hunting season established in s.
-NR 10.01 (1) (b).
+Hunting hours for bear, bow deer, deer with firearms, elk and small game are 30 minutes before sunrise through 20 minutes after sunset.
+Hunting hours for migratory game birds are 30 minutes before sunrise to sunset except for teal during a season for hunting teal species only.
+The hours for hunting teal during a teal-only season shall be sunrise through 7:00 p.m. except on the first day when hunting hours begin at 9:00 a.m.
 All pheasant hunting starts at 9:00 a.m. on the first day of the pheasant hunting season established in s.
 NR 10.01 (2) (c).
 The department shall establish the specific opening and closing times annually in the hunting regulations pamphlets.
 Opening and closing times for zone A southern and northern areas shall be based on astronomical data collected by the U.S. naval observatory, Washington D.C., 20392-5420 for Sheboygan, Wisconsin and Powers, Michigan, respectively.
 The hunting hours for the other zones shall be obtained by adding minutes to the Zone A a.m. and p.m. columns as follows: